Osmerion/Quitte/README.md

 # Quitte
 [![License](https://img.shields.io/badge/license-BSD-blue.svg?style=flat-square)](https://github.com/Osmerion/Quitte/blob/master/LICENSE)

-Specialized function types, observable properties and observable collections for the JVM.
+Specialized, observable properties and observable collections for the JVM.

-Quitte was originally designed as a replacement for JavaFX properties for [Osmerion](https://github.com/Osmerion/Osmerion).
+Quitte was originally designed as a replacement for JavaFX's properties for [Osmerion](https://github.com/Osmerion/Osmerion).
 This library does not provide any advanced functionality on its own.
-However, it can be useful when observable values, properties, or specialized types are needed.
+However, it can be useful when observable values, properties, or collections are required.

 ## Usage